OrchardCMS/OrchardDoc/Documentation/Orchard-module-loader-and-dynamic-compilation.markdown

 ##  "Core Module" Loader

-If "module.txt" indicates a module from the "~/Core" folder, the CoreExtensionLoader return the types from the "Orchard.Core.&lt;moduleMame&gt;" namespace of the "Orchard.Core" assembly.
+If "module.txt" indicates a module from the "~/Core" folder, the CoreExtensionLoader returns the types from the "Orchard.Core.&lt;moduleMame&gt;" namespace of the "Orchard.Core" assembly.
 "Orchard.Core" is a special assembly containing modules that are "core" to the system, i.e. offering basic functionality on top of the Orchard Framework.

 ##  "Precompiled Module" Loader

 If "module.txt" indicates a module from the "~/Modules" folder, the PrecompiledExtensionLoader looks for an assembly named "&lt;ModuleName&gt;" in the "~/Modules/&lt;ModuleName&gt;/bin" folder.
-If the file exists, it's is copied to the `~/App_Data/Dependencies` folder, which is a special folder used to ASP.NET to look for additional assemblies outside of the traditional "~/bin" folder.
+If the file exists, it's is copied to the `~/App_Data/Dependencies` folder, which is a special folder used by ASP.NET to look for additional assemblies outside of the traditional "~/bin" folder.

 ##  "Dynamic Module" Loader